RealLangdonAlger/A1111-Vision-Prompt-Ext/README.md

 The extension caches results based on:

-- Image content (including masks)
+- Image pixel data
-- System prompt
+- System prompt (after placeholder resolution)
-- Model name
+- Model name and API URL
-- API parameters
-- Per-image mask modes
+- Response style and reasoning settings

 If nothing changes, the API will not be called again.

-Cache is stored in memory and resets when WebUI restarts.
+Cache is stored in memory (50 entries per slot, LRU eviction) and resets when WebUI restarts.

+Use the **Skip Cache** checkbox to force fresh API calls when needed.

 ---

-## PNG Metadata

-All settings (except API key) are embedded into generated images as infotext.
-This allows you to:

-- Reproduce exact settings by dragging the image back into the WebUI
-- See which vision model and parameters were used
-- Preserve slot configurations for future reference

-Embedded information includes:

-- Enabled status
-- API URL and model name
-- Temperature, top-p, top-k, max tokens
-- Per-slot: enabled status, system prompt, weight

----

 ## Notes

 - Large images are automatically resized and compressed before sending
-- Multiple images per slot are stitched side-by-side
+- Multiple images per slot are processed according to the selected multi-image mode
-- Special characters in LLM output are escaped for compatibility
+- Special characters in LLM output are escaped for Stable Diffusion compatibility
-- Masks are visualized with red overlay at 55% opacity in the UI
-- Each image in a slot can have its own independent mask mode
+- All enabled slots run in parallel for faster processing
+- The Merge Multicall mode performs Step 1 (per-image calls) in parallel

 ---